MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

     ![Select the copied action](../media/edit-desktop/select-action.png "Select the copied action")

-1. Notice that UI flows pastes the action card with a unique name.
+1. Notice that Power Automate pastes the action card with a unique name.

    ![View the new name of the copied action](../media/edit-desktop/action-unique-name.png "View the new name of the copied action")